-The Company incurs research and development costs consisting primarily of internal wages and benefits in connection with improvements to the key duplicating and engraving machines.
-The Predecessor Company's research and development costs were \$277 for the three months ended March 31, 2004.
-The Successor Company's research and development costs were \$1,022 and \$1,058 for the years ended December 31, 2006 and 2005, respectively, and \$796 for the nine months ended December 31, 2004.
+The Company expenses research and development costs consisting primarily of internal wages and benefits in connection with improvements to the key duplicating and engraving machines.
+The Company's research and development costs were \$856, \$1,022 and \$1,058 for the years ended December 31, 2007, 2006 and 2005, respectively.